-VPN Lite has some very appealing features.
-You can use it for free; there's no need to sign up or hand over personal information, you still get 24/7 support, and even the free plan doesn't have any bandwidth limits, or even ads.
+VPN Lite looks good, at least initially.
+You can use it for free on Windows, Android, iOS and Mac; there's no need to sign up or hand over personal information, you still get 24/7 support, and the free plan has no bandwidth limits, or even ads.

 - Want to try KeepSolid VPN Lite?
 Check out the website here (opens in new tab)

-That may look cheap, but keep in mind this is a per-device cost.
-Private Internet Access' monthly plan costs $6.95 (£5.35) (and the annual plan is less than half that), but that covers up to five devices for a single user, which can include desktops as well as mobiles.
+That may look cheap, but keep in mind it's a per-device cost.
+Surfshark's two-year plan is an equivalent $1.99 a month, and that covers up to five devices for a single user, which can include desktops as well as mobiles.

 Privacy and logging